simlal/vps-homelab/README.md

 #### Secrets

-Managed with GH actions (could also add a .env file in compose and avoid override on rsync).
-Made GH action compatible with `.env` file or secrets in caddy compose stack.
+Managed with GH action, compatible with `.env` file or secrets in caddy compose stack.

+#### CI/CD for caddy

+Simple GH actions that uses our self-hosted runner to checkout repo, rsync to `~/infra/` and `docker compose up -d`

 ### Background services